-Similarly to high-fiber and high-fat foods, proteins are slow to digest and cause only mild increases in blood sugar.
+Similarly to high fiber and high fat foods, proteins are slow to digest and cause only mild increases in blood sugar.

-Here are some good sources of protein to choose from:
+The following are some good sources of protein to choose from:

-- skinless, boneless chicken breasts or strips
+- skinless, boneless chicken breast or strips

 - white fish fillets